 • Plan your content around search terms that’ll drive traffic to your site

-Keyword difficulty shouldn’t be considered in isolation during keyword research.
-But it validates which keywords to pursue.
+Keyword difficulty shouldn’t be considered in isolation during keyword research, but it does validate which keywords to pursue.

 How is keyword difficulty calculated?